Select Department

 Removing vocals from a song is one of the oldest and most common questions amongst artists in music production, DJs and karaoke lovers all over the world.

-But in saying that, there are a few methods that will allow you to get very close!
-These strategies might take a while, but they’re well worth it if you’re chasing a dream track for your sets or remixes or karaoke session!
+In today’s world, there are a few methods that will allow you to get very close to the perfect result you are after.
+Please note, however, that these strategies might take a while to master and perfect but they’re well worth it if you’re chasing a dream track for your sets, remixes or karaoke sessions.

 Understanding Vocals in Music